Motion of spinning particles around a polymer black hole in loop quantum gravity: Motion of spinning test particles

 To better study the circular orbit motion of spin particles within this black hole background, let us first examine the case of spin particles moving in a non-circular orbit on the equatorial plane.
 As is well known, for a particle trapped in a potential well, it will be bounded between two radii $r_{p}$ (perihelion) and $r_{a}$ (aphelion) with $r_{a}>r_{b}$, as depicted in Fig. \ref{fig3}, where we take the energy $\bar{e}=0.9549$.
 In Fig. \ref{fig4}, as $A_{\lambda}$ increases, the radial velocity of the spin test particle decreases while the angular velocity increases, and the $r_{p}$ of the particle orbit increases while the $r_{a}$ decreases, which causes the orbit of the particle to change with $A_{\lambda}$, i.e., the range of motion of the particle narrows as the LQG effect increases.
 Fig. \ref{fig5} depicts the trend of orbit parameters with $A_{\lambda}$, where the shape of the orbit can be characterized by the eccentricity $\epsilon=(r_a-r_p)/(r_a+r_p)$, which decreases slightly as the LQG effect increases.

 The above characteristics are universal for both large and small spins.
 In the case of small spin, the above types of orbits are timelike, but in the case of large spin, if the superluminal constraint is added, the particle's orbit can appear to be spacelike, as shown in Fig. \ref{fig6}.
 In Figs. \ref{fig6d}-\ref{fig6f} and \ref{fig6j}-\ref{fig6l}, the rainbow solid curves represent the timelike trajectories, while the black curves represent the spacelike trajectories.
 There is a critical radius $r_{c}$ between them.
 When a particle is released outside $r_{c}$, it can follow a rainbow trajectory that is both timelike and physical.
 Once crossing $r_{c}$, it becomes a spacelike and non-physical trajectory.
 At exactly $r_{c}$, its velocity is null.
 If the trajectory is required to be physical, the particle can only move outside the critical radius $r_{c}$.
 As the particle approaches $r_{c}$, its velocity gradually approaches the speed of light.
-From this perspective, The critical radius $r_{c}$ acts like a horizon radius, dividing the region outside the radius from the region inside it.
-Unlike the horizon radius, however, the size of $r_c$ is related to both the properties of the particle and the parameters of the black hole.
-Fig. \ref{fig7} shows the variation of $r_{c}$ with $\bar{e}$ and $A_{\lambda}$, indicating that $r_{c}$ decreases monotonically with $\bar{e}$ and $A_{\lambda}$.
+It is worth noting that the critical radius mentioned here is different from that mentioned in Ref. \cite{Deriglazov:2018zyp}, which is meaningless and will not occur during the motion of particles.
+However, according to numerical calculations, the critical radius here objectively exists.
 Interestingly, when $A_{\lambda}=0$, i.e., in the Schwarzschild background, the particle's trajectory exhibits this behavior as well, leading us to believe that this behavior also exists in other black hole backgrounds.

+For simplicity, we explain this phenomenon using the example of a Schwarzschild black hole.
+In this context, Eqs. (\ref{eq25}) and (\ref{eq26}) become